rslashplace2/rslashplace2.github.io/README.md

 # Setting up my own custom canvas!
 To set up your own custom canvas to be played on rplace.tk, we have made a guide at our [Manual](MANUAL.md)!

-# Forking
+# Development

-Forks of this project must either:
+Forks of this project should either:
 - Connect to the same server, that is, wss://server.rplace.tk:443
-- Or use the same app, that is, https://rplace.tk
+- Or use the same app, that is, https://rplace.live

 We request forks are not run commercially (That is, it must not generate more than the cost of server upkeep)